stevavoliajvar/stop_cloudflare/INSTRUCTION.md

 </summary>

-This procedure will give you a stop_cloudflare fork with a privacy-respecting configuration to do pushes with SSH over Tor using codeberg.org("CDB").
+This procedure will give you a stop_cloudflare fork with a privacy-respecting configuration to do pushes with SSH over Tor using `git.fuwafuwa.moe`.
 Below procedure is designed for _Linux_.
 The first step covers Windows too, but these instructions probably need more adaptations for Windows and other platforms.